marenz2569/led-controller-ethernet/README.md

 - add option for rgb leds with 3 mosfets.

 ## license
-see lgplv2.1 in LICENSE folder.
+see lgplv2.1 in LICENSE file.